yolish/har-with-imu-transformer/README.md

 ```
 main.py train <path to labels file>
 ```
-In order to test a trained model:
+During training, the models and log file will be saved to a dedicated output folder (created if does not exist) In order to test a trained model:
 ```
 main.py train <path to imu dataset .csv file> --checkpoint_path <path to your model>